Fawlty Towers: Basil Fawlty

 In keeping with the lack of explanation about the marriage, not much is revealed of the characters' back-stories.
 It is known that Basil served in the British Army and saw action in the Korean War, possibly as part of his National Service.
+(Note: John Cleese himself was only 13 when the Korean War ended, making the character of Basil at least five or six years older than him.)
 Basil exaggerates this period of his life, proclaiming to strangers, "I killed four men."
 To this Sybil jokes that "He was in the Catering Corps—he used to poison them."
 Basil is often seen wearing regimental and old-boy style ties, perhaps spuriously, one of which is in the colours of the Army Catering Corps.
 He also claims to have sustained a shrapnel injury to his leg; it tends to flare up at suspiciously convenient times.
 The only person towards whom Basil generally exhibits tolerance and good manners is the old and senile Major Gowen, a permanent resident at the hotel who is a veteran of one of the world wars (which one is never specified, though he once mentions to Mrs Peignoir that he was in France in 1918).
 When interacting with Manuel, Basil displays a rudimentary knowledge of Spanish (Basil states that he "learned classical Spanish, not the strange dialect he [Manuel] seems to have picked up"); this knowledge is also ridiculed, as in the first episode in which a guest, whom Basil has immediately dismissed as working-class, communicates fluently with Manuel in Spanish after Basil is unable to do so.

 Cleese described Basil as thinking that "he could run a first-rate hotel if he didn't have all the guests getting in the way" and as being "an absolutely awful human being" but says that in comedy if an awful person makes people laugh they unaccountably feel affectionate towards him.
 Indeed, he is not entirely unsympathetic.
-The "Hotel Inspectors" and "Gourmet Night" episodes feature guests who are shown to be deeply annoying, with constant and unreasonable demands.
+The "Hotel Inspectors" and "Communication Problems" episodes feature guests who are shown to be deeply annoying, with constant and unreasonable demands.
 In "Gourmet Night" the chef gets drunk and is unable to cook dinner, leaving Basil to scramble in an attempt to salvage the evening.
 Much of the time, Basil is an unfortunate victim of circumstances.